manuvaldi/sushy-tools-vmware-driver/doc/source/user/dynamic-emulator.rst

 Systems resource
 ----------------

-For *Systems* resource, emulator maintains two drivers relying on a virtualization backend to emulate bare metal machines by means of virtual machines.
+For *Systems* resource, emulator maintains three drivers relying on a virtualization backend to emulate bare metal machines by means of virtual machines.